wzpan/hexo-generator-search/README.md

 [Demo](http://wzpan.github.io/hexo-theme-freemind/404.html)

 Generate search data for Hexo 3.0.
-This plugin is used to generator a `search.xml` file, which contains all the neccessary data of your articles that you can use to write a local search engine for your blog.
+This plugin is used for generating a `search.xml` file, which contains all the neccessary data of your articles that you can use to write a local search engine for your blog.

 ## Install